-Piedmont Virginia Community College's ASR is accessible to the public on the PVCC website.
-Copies of the report are available by request from the department of public safety and campus police or the office of the vice president for finance and administrative services.
+Piedmont Virginia Community College's (PVCC) ASR is accessible to the public on the PVCC website.
+Copies of the report are available by request from the Department of Public Safety and Campus Police or the Vice President for Finance and Administrative Services Office.
 The ASR includes three years' worth of crime statistics and summaries of certain security policies and procedures.